 Profitability by business unit

-If a certain business unit is bringing in more revenue than others, it doesn’t mean it’s playing the key role in your company’s profitability.
+If a certain business unit is bringing in more revenue than others, it doesn’t mean it’s playing a key role in your company’s profitability.
 High revenue might deceive you and those types of projects often include lots of overservice which gives extra value to clients but ultimately drains your profit.

-That’s why it’s important to compare revenue every business unit has brought in together with the internal cost you’ve invested to deliver that service.
+That’s why it’s important to compare the revenue every business unit has brought in together with the internal cost you’ve invested to deliver that service.
 You might be surprised by the final result.